-- First, the EBA's recent advice to the European Commission in the context of the review of PSD2, which indicated some key areas that can be addressed in the revision of the legal framework, such as the impact of new types of fraud, the unintended consequences for consumers stemming from compliance with the legal requirements and others. - Second, the opportunities and challenges in the move from Open Banking to Open Finance.
+- First, a brief reflection on the impact and achievements of PSD2, namely related to fostering competition, enhancement of security, facilitating innovation and protecting consumers. - Second, I will cover EBA's advice to the European Commission from last year, which indicated some key areas that, in our view, should be addressed in the revision of the payments' legal framework, such as the impact of new types of fraud, AND the unintended consequences for consumers arising from particular ways with which some financial institutions decide to comply with the legal requirements and others. - Thirdly, I will touch upon the opportunities and challenges from the move from Open Banking to Open Finance.